garagesteve1155/Overload/README.md

 ## 🚀 Usage

-1. Download the [Mistral-7B-Instruct-v0.3](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3) weights into the `./mistral_7b_instruct/` folder, or download the files from this repository (recommended)
+1. Download the [Mistral-7B-Instruct-v0.3](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3) weights into the `./mistral_7b_instruct/` folder (The mistral_7b_instruct folder itself should be in whichever folder you have the ai_splitter python script), or just download all the files from this repository (recommended)

 2. Install dependencies:
    ```bash
    pip install -r requirements.txt

 3. Run ai_splitter.py in a terminal window